aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pptx-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to ODS via C++ or Online App" h2="PPTX  to ODS File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPTX file to ODS within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPTX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to ODS.
+<h2>Why to Convert</h2>

+Converting a PPTX file to ODS format can be beneficial in many ways.
+ODS is an open document spreadsheet format, which is supported by many applications.
+It is a great way to share data with others, as it is easily accessible and can be opened on any platform.
+Additionally, ODS files are smaller in size than PPTX files, making them easier to store and share.

+<h2>How Aspose.Total Helps for PPTX to ODS Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, and convert documents within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert PPTX to ODS.
+To do this, the PPTX file must first be exported to HTML using Aspose.Slides for C++.
+Then, Aspose.Cells for C++ can be used to convert the HTML file to ODS.
+This process is simple and straightforward, and can be completed in just two steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}